Close Menu

 I also removed the Wi-Fi module, 256 GB SSD, and heatsink to get a feel for the repair and replace process.
 I stopped at the motherboard and trackpad, mainly because I still have to review the device.
 I’d hate to break something major that would prevent me from doing so.

-Framework Chromebook battery
+Framework Chromebook teardown complete

 While I was inside, however, I did add a second memory stick.